Usagino/feature_is_STANDART/README.md

 Make web site dealing with features of existing magazines

-The sticking point was made by css animation of the lower carousel.
+The sticking point was made by css animation of the lower carousel.

 Language, software, service used